UnrealVR/1_Architecture_Explorer/README.md

 + How can we avoid the collision issue?
 + Adding a VR root component.
 + Aligning the camera to the capsule.

+### 7 What Is VR Sickness? ###

++ Why do we feel VR sickness?
++ The sensory systems involved.
++ How do we fool our senses?
++ What are the limits of existing techniques.